A Local’s Guide to Winter Activities in Chicago

 Here are a few to watch for if you’re visiting Chicago in the winter months:

 • Chicago Wine Fest (December): Enjoy a variety of wines from near and far with food and live music, too.
-Early admission tickets get an extra hour of wine time.
+Early admission tickets get an extra hour of wine time for an upgraded experience.

 • Chicago Theatre Week (February): If you love live theatre but don’t love the often high price of show tickets in entertainment hubs like Chicago, get value-priced tickets during this annual event each winter.